EthanAllgeier/IT359-Project/README.md

 Demonstrate how users can be tricked into giving up sensitive information

 Usage Guide + Examples \
-Example: Cloning a University Login Page
+Example: Cloning a University Login Page \
 Team recreated the layout

 Example: What a Victim Sees \
 When a victim clicks the fake Wi-Fi network:
 They see a login page identical to the real one
-They may enter credentials without noticing the difference The attacker receives the submitted data instantly
+They may enter credentials without noticing the difference The attacker receives the submitted data instantly, or in our case, it just prints to the browser's console.

 We followed https://github.com/justcallmekoko/ESP32Marauder/wiki/evil-portal-workflow to help with any issues faced during the project.